arrow

 What is the freshman 15?

-Simply put, the freshman 15 refers to the weight gain first-year students, or freshmen, often go through in college, which is usually around 15 pounds (around 7 kilograms for those of us who prefer the metric system).
-The term has most widely been used and popularised by the US, but the concept itself - rapid weight gain in college - is pretty universal.
+Simply put, the freshman 15 refers to the freshman weight gain that is often observed in college, which is usually around 15 pounds (around 7 kilograms for those of us who prefer the metric system).
+The term has most widely been used and popularized by the US, but the concept itself - rapid freshman weight gain in college - is pretty universal.

 Is it real?